Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/README.md

 **Figure 2**: Showing the average price of each laptop’s brand
 ![Sheet 3](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/a6f3ead7-d304-4c10-9d25-e48a8cc11b9b)

-Figure 3: Showing how the average number of ratings affects the ratings of each laptop
+**Figure 3**: Showing how the average number of ratings affects the ratings of each laptop
 ![Sheet 8](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/d6121e3b-cae4-4c6b-b2ba-c3cb3485b217)

-Table 1: Showing the Average Price of the Operating system for each of the Laptops
+**Table 1**: Showing the Average Price of the Operating system for each of the Laptops
 ![avg](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/586eb1c9-2191-4062-bb24-25701094f610)

-Figure 4: Showing the Total number of Ratings and Ratings of each of the laptop.
+**Figure 4**: Showing the Total number of Ratings and Ratings of each of the laptop.
 ![Sheet 2 (2)](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/50dddddb-02c6-4377-86eb-27697e3fa4d0)

-Figure 5: Showing the average Prize of the RAM for each of the Laptops
+**Figure 5**: Showing the average Prize of the RAM for each of the Laptops
 ![Sheet 7](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/a45b4ce3-34fb-4fa1-b132-bfd6a28fff45)

-Table 2: Showing how the Average Manufacturer’s suggested price (MRP) affects the current price (Price) of the laptops
+**Table 2**: Showing how the Average Manufacturer’s suggested price (MRP) affects the current price (Price) of the laptops

 ![mrp vs price](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/b227d4fb-c271-443a-9c60-faa2021eb82c)

-Figure 6: The average Prize for the RAM size of each Laptop
+**Figure 6**: The average Prize for the RAM size of each Laptop
 ![Sheet 6 (3)](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/70af3713-e4d6-4317-8604-2bcc68341e3e)

-Figure 7: The Average Price for the Memory size of each the Laptop
+**Figure 7**: The Average Price for the Memory size of each the Laptop
 ![Sheet 7 (1)](https://github.com/Samiolafire04/SAMUEL-DATA-ANALYST-PORTFOLIO/assets/87617278/0164723e-37cd-4449-b8c2-078ca0b787be)

 # IMPORTANT FINDINGS